 Commercially introduced in the fall of 1958, the “Stereophonic” Contempora was the first of a new generation of widely available double-valve bass trombones, along with the Bach 50B2 (1961), the Holton TR-180 (1964) and the Conn 73H (1968).

-Whereas Kahila seems to have ultimately preferred his single-valve “Philharmonic” bass trombone for daily playing, Ostrander quickly championed the advantages of the “Stereophonic” double-valve design for his NYPO playing and teaching methods.
+Whereas Kahila ultimately preferred the single-valve "Philharmonic" bass trombone for daily playing, Allen Ostrander quickly championed the advantages of the “Stereophonic” double-valve design for his NYPO playing and teaching methods.
 An image of the Reynolds double-valve section appears on the front of my copy of Ostrander’s “Double-Valve Bass Trombone Low Tone Studies” method book.
 Ostrander also appears to have been somewhat of a gearhead, ordering a second Reynolds horn and mixing and matching bells and valve sections from different manufacturers to see how they played.
+Reportedly, he attached an old Conn 9½" yellow brass bell and .547/.562" dual-bore slide for the majority of his NYPO playing.

 A factory-made D extension for the "Stereophonic" Contempora is shown below in the upper left, along with several examples of custom-made extensions that have been spotted "in the wild".